Poland Visa – Types, Requirements, Procedure & Fees

 Living in Poland For More Than 90 Days

+If you wish to live in Poland for more than 90 days (3 months), you will have to file for a D-type visa, and later for a residential permit.
+But what’s a D-type visa?
+It’s a kind of visa that is for a more extended stay in Poland.
 With this kind of visa, you can stay in Poland anywhere from 3 months to a year, but not more than that.
 But with the D-type visa, you can file for a residence permit as soon as you visit Poland, which can be filed for years.

 This visa isn’t like the residence permit in Poland.
-The D-type visa, which is obtained at an office abroad, permits you to visit Poland with the objective of job, studies, family gatherings, and so on.
+The D-type visa, which is obtained at an office abroad, permits you to visit Poland with the objective of a job, studies, family gatherings, and so on.
 After entering Poland, you should convert your D-type visa into a residency permit.

 Polish Visa Extension

-• A battle or war in your nation which can harm your safety if you return
+• A battle or war in your nation, which can harm your safety if you return

 • Health-related issues